evgenyb/aks-workshops/01-aks-and-k8s-101/labs/lab-06/readme.md

 ## Estimated completion time - xx min

+A Deployment provides declarative updates for Pods and ReplicaSets.
 Deployments abstract away the low level details of managing Pods.
-When the node goes away so does the Pod.
-ReplicaSets can be used to ensure one or more replicas of a Pods are always running.

 Deployments sit on top of ReplicaSets and add the ability to define how updates to Pods should be rolled out.
+You describe a desired state in a Deployment, and the Deployment Controller changes the actual state to the desired state at a controlled rate.
+You can define Deployments to create new ReplicaSets, or to remove existing Deployments and adopt all their resources with new Deployments.

 ## Goals